ml1378/research/README.md

 # research
 This is a folder of my research projects
+1. Luo_research_paper file

-1. Series Solutions of Linear Equations
+Title: Series Solutions of Linear Equations

 • Summarized the definition of Power Series by providing a concise review on A First Course in Differential Equations, 10th Edition